EU sets provisional import duties on Chinese e-bikes

 The EU shares U.S. concerns about technology transfers and state subsidies but has called on countries to avoid a trade war.
 Earlier this month, the United States and China slapped tariffs on $34 billion of each other’s imports.

-Taiwan’s Giant, one of the world’s largest bicycle makers with factories in China as well as the Netherlands, was subject to the lower rate of 27.5 percent.
+Taiwan’s Giant, one of the world’s largest bicycle makers with factories in China as well as the Netherlands, was subject to a rate of 27.5 percent.

 The investigation itself is set to run until January 2019, when definitive duties typically lasting five years could apply.